fangq/mmc/mmc/trunk/README.txt

 as in the MC method; on the other hand, it can use an FE-like tetrahedral mesh to represent curved boundaries and complex structures, making it even more accurate, flexible, and memory efficient.
-MMC uses the state-of-the-art ray-tracing techniques to propagate photons in a mesh space.
-This code is highly optimized for excellent computational efficiency and portability.
-MMC currently supports both multi-threaded parallel computing and Single Instruction Multiple Data (SIMD) parallism to maximize the performance on a multi-core processors.
+MMC uses the state-of-the-art ray-tracing techniques to simulate photon propagation in a mesh space.
+It has been extensively optimized for excellent computational efficiency and portability.
+MMC currently supports both multi-threaded parallel computing and Single Instruction Multiple Data (SIMD) parallism to maximize performance on a multi-core processor.

-To run an MMC simulation, one has to prepare an FE mesh mesh first to discretize the problem domain.
-Image based 3D mesh generation has been a very challenging task only until recently.
+To run an MMC simulation, one has to prepare an FE mesh first to discretize the problem domain.
+Image-based 3D mesh generation has been a very challenging task only until recently.
 One can now use a powerful yet easy-to-use mesh generator, iso2mesh [1], to make tetrahedral meshes directly from volumetric medical images.
 You should download and install the latest iso2mesh toolbox in order to run the build-in examples in MMC.

 We are working on a massively-parallel version of MMC by porting this code to CUDA and OpenCL.
-This is expected to produce a hundreds or even thousands fold of acceleration in speed similarly to what we have observed with our GPU-accelerated Monte Carlo code (Monte Carlo eXtreme, or MCX [2]).
+This is expected to produce a hundred- or even thousand-fold acceleration in speed similar to what we have observed in our GPU-accelerated Monte Carlo software (Monte Carlo eXtreme, or MCX [2]).

-Please keep in mind that MMC is only a partial but evolving implementation of the mesh-based Monte Carlo method (MMCM).
+Please keep in mind that MMC is only a partial implementation of the general Mesh-based Monte Carlo Method (MMCM).
 The limitations and issues you observed in the current software will likely be removed in the future version of the software.
-The details of MMCM can be found in the following
-paper:
+If you plan to perform comparison studies with other works, please communicate with the software author to make sure you have correctly understood the details of the implementation.

-The details of MMC can be found in the following paper:
+The details of MMCM can be found in the following paper:

   Qianqian Fang, "Mesh-based Monte Carlo method using fast ray-tracing in Plücker coordinates," Biomed.
 Opt.
 Express 1, 165-175 (2010)

-The author of this paper is greatly appreciated if you cite the above paper as reference if you use MMC and related software in your publication.
+The author of this paper is greatly appreciated if you can cite the above paper as reference if you use MMC and related software in your publication.

 -------------------------------------------------------------------------------